-- If Chrome Remote Desktop is stuck on starting, perhaps your installation is corrupted, and it needs repair.
+- If Chrome Remote Desktop is not working, perhaps your browser installation is corrupted and needs repair.

 Chrome Remote Desktop allows you to securely access your computer from your phone, tablet, or another computer.
-That said, several Chrome Remote Desktop users have reported the app to be not working.
+That said, several Chrome Remote Desktop users have reported the app is not working.

-The Chrome Remote Desktop not working issue can occur due to a glitch in Chrome or the Remote Desktop app, an issue with the PIN feature, or even permission issues.
+The Chrome Remote Desktop not working issue can occur due to a glitch in Chrome or the Remote Desktop app, a problem with the PIN feature, or even permission issues.

 Disabling the PIN feature and reinstalling Chrome and the Remote Desktop app seems to have fixed the issue for many.

 This article has listed some troubleshooting steps to help you resolve the Chrome Remote Desktop not working issue.